-Great new image of Curiosity from HiRISE, just across Dingo Gap
+HiRISE image of Curiosity across Dingo Gap (detail)

 Here's a wider view.
 It's worth clicking through twice to enlarge to its full resolution and take in the little speck that is an enormous rover in the midst of a complex landscape.